-13, 57,413 COVID-19 samples tested so far says ICMR
+13,57,413 COVID-19 samples tested so far says ICMR

 The ICMR said that these tests were conducted by the various state governments and private laboratories.

-Meanwhile in the past 24 hours, India recorded 3,561 coronavirus cases.
+Meanwhile, in the past 24 hours, India recorded 3,561 coronavirus cases.
 The total cases now stand at 52,900.

 India can conduct 1.25 lakh COVID-19 tests a day: ICMR